top of page

 IS SOMATIC PSYCHOTHERAPY THE SAME AS PSYCHOTHERAPY?

-Soma - body in greek.
+There are many similarities, however, the body plays a much bigger role in somatic therapy (Soma- means "body" in Greek).
 I teach people to deepen their felt-sense awareness, develop their vocabulary to describe their internal state, and use movements large and small to develop self-expression and authenticity.
 Traditional therapy usually takes place seated and involves conversing for the entire session.
 Body-based therapy may also include getting out of the seat and moving throughout the space, periods of guided mindfulness exercises, and/or periods of silence used to practice interoception - the act of sensing within the body.

 Home: Blog Feed